-Some hamster breeds make perfect solo pets, while others are comfortable living in a group.
-If you're looking for a hamster to hold and interact with, some breeds are better suited for this, while others prefer to play on their own.
-With a little research, you can feel confident picking out your new furry friend from these five popular pet hamster breeds.
+If you're thinking about getting a hamster, these adorable little creatures make fun, entertaining pets.
+There are 24 hamster species, however, five are the most commonly kept as pets.
+Some hamster species make perfect solo pets, while others are comfortable living in a group.
+If you're looking for a hamster to hold and interact with, some breeds are better suited for handling while others prefer to play on their own.

 01 of 05

 The smallest of the popular hamster breeds, the Roborovski dwarf hamster (Phodopus roborovski) matures to just 2 inches long.
 On average, these hamsters live about three years.
 Because this breed is so tiny, it is best to use an aquarium with a mesh lid to house these hamsters.
 They can easily escape through the spacing in wire cages.
 The Roborovski is a quick-moving hamster.
 It is an agile breed and loves to be active.
 Be sure to provide this hamster with plenty of toys and activities.

 These hamsters can be handled but are happiest left alone.
 Their tiny size and agile nature mean that they can easily wriggle out of your grasp and get lost.
 They can be social and do well in same-sex groups as long as they are properly introduced.
 If you would like to own multiple hamsters, the dwarf Roborovski is a great choice.